 Here's a list of things that may be helpful if you're interested in data ownership and the decentralized web.

-/e/Foudation: A non-profit building a private and secure mobile OS.
+/e/Foudation: A non-profit company building a private and secure mobile OS.

 privacytools.io: This is a fantastic site for finding privacy-oriented alternatives to popular centralized software.